-The Designated Emphasis in Global Metropolitan Studies is for selected UC Berkeley Ph.D. students with interest in metropolitan and regional issues.
-Students may come from any discipline across campus.
+The Designated Emphasis in Global Metropolitan Studies (GMS) is for UC Berkeley Ph.D. students interested in urban and metropolitan and issues across the globe.
+The Designated Emphasis provides students with a context for the interdisciplinary exchange of ideas and development of research, opportunities for research funding, as well as a Designated Emphasis certification.
+Students applying to GMS may come from any discipline across campus.

 Requirements of the Designated Emphasis

 To qualify for the Designated Emphasis, students must include a GMS faculty affiliate on their Qualifying Examination committee.
 Students are consequently required to be admitted to the DE before taking the Qualifying Examination.

 GMS students must complete two required courses and three electives.
 GMS 200 (described below) must be taken pre-candidacy, whereas GMS 201 should be taken post-candidacy.
 The student’s dissertation topic must also relate to urban and metropolitan issues.